tarwn/lessthandot-hugo/blogs/content/posts/2014-04-08-ssis-performance-testing.md

   - tuning

 ---
-I had to do some performance testing for an upcoming [MSSQLTips][1] article and I thought I’d share the framework I used in a blog post.
+I had to do some performance testing for an upcoming [MSSQLTips][1] article and I thought I'd share the framework I used in a blog post.

 First of all we have to log start and end dates of the package to a table so we can easily calculate the duration a package took to finish.
 This can probably be calculated from the SSIS catalog as well, but I was a bit too <del>busy</del> lazy to find out how to do this.
 Anyway, the logging table is created using the following statement: